Alberto Gilardino: Siena

 On 8 September 2020 he was appointed new manager of Siena, which just underwent bankruptcy and change of name and was forced to restart from Serie D. He left his job by mutual consent on 12 January 2021, with Siena in second place in the league table.

 On 11 February 2021, he was re-hired as Siena head coach.
 He completed the season in third place and was confirmed in charge of the club following its readmission to Serie C for the 2021–22 season.

 On 24 October 2021, Siena announced to have dismissed Gilardino for a second time following a lackluster start in the club's Serie C campaign.

 Genoa

 On 1 July 2022, Gilardino was unveiled as the new head of Genoa Primavera, the Under-19 team of the Rossoblu.

 On 6 December 2022, Gilardino was temporarily promoted as head coach following the dismissal of Alexander Blessin from the Serie B side.
 Following a positive string of results and an improvement in performances, Gilardino was permanently appointed head coach.
+After guiding Genoa to direct promotion to Serie A, Gilardino signed a contract extension until 30 June 2024, with an option to extend it for one further year.

+On 19 November 2024, after a series of poor results and with the team on the verge of the relegation zone, Gilardino was sacked.

+Pisa

+On 26 June 2025, newly-promoted Serie A club Pisa announced the hiring of Gilardino on a two-year deal with a contract extension option for one further year, taking over from departing head coach Filippo Inzaghi.